-Starting in Fall 2014, Monmouth University will offer a full-time Physician Assistant (PA) program to prepare students to enter this highly sought-after profession.
+Monmouth University now offers a full-time Physician Assistant (PA) program to prepare students to enter this highly sought-after profession.
 This is a three-year Master of Science program.
 For more information, visit www.monmouth.edu/pa.

 (see individual Physician Assistant Programs' school requirements for specific information)